 - Ask if there are any fines and/or court costs that must be paid in addition to the bonds*

 - Ask if there are any “jail fees” that are owed.
 In many states, these fees exist.
 These are called “booking fees” or “warrant fees” and must be paid in cash at the time you post bail**

 - How Much Money Will You Need?
-Total all of the surety bonds needed for your loved one’s release.
+This is the total all of the surety bonds needed for your loved one’s release.

-The price for bail bonds is set by state and/or county law and depending on the state you are in, you will usually need between 10% and 20% of the total surety bonds amount.
 If you find that you cannot raise all of the money at one time for bail, don’t worry, most bail bonds companies have the ability to take payments of bail premium (a bail bond loan).